-The current BDC Core Strategy sets out the vision, objectives and strategy for the development of the District up to 2026 and was adopted in September 2011.
+The current BDC Core Strategy sets out the vision, objectives and strategy for the development of the District up to 2026 and was adopted in September 2011 and will be replaced by the Draft Local Plan discussed below, once adopted.
 It contains a number of core policies that replace some Local Plan Review policies.

 The transport chapter sets out the proposed Core Planning Policy in relation to the aim of 'promoting accessibility for all'.
 The Council will work with partners to improve accessibility to reduce congestion and reduce the impact of development upon climate change.
 Future development will be located in accessible locations to reduce the need to travel.
 However, there will still be the requirement for key transport projects to help deliver growth which are also listed in this policy.
-The Council will ensure that new development contributes to the creation of more sustainable communities, including making provision for cycle infrastructure.
+The Council will ensure that new development contributes to the creation of more sustainable communities. including making provision for cycle infrastructure.